 Why should we be concerned?

-Aluminium is well know neurotoxin that has been shown to accumulate in the body, particularly in the brain.
+Aluminium is well known neurotoxin that has been shown to accumulate in the body, particularly in the brain.
 Unlike many other abundant compounds found on earth Aluminium is not an essential element for life and in-fact disrupts more than 200 biologically important functions and causes various adverse effects in plants, animals, and humans.

 What do to?

 I would highly recommend making your own baked goods and ensuring the baking soda and powder you are using is aluminium free.
-We want to aim to reduce our intake if aluminium given we are exposed from so many other different sources such as our in our air, water, soil, food and cosmetics.
+We want to aim to reduce our intake if aluminium given, we are exposed from so many other different sources such as our in our air, water, soil, food and cosmetics.